Kentavious Caldwell-Pope NBA Playoffs Player Props: Nuggets vs. Suns

-Kentavious Caldwell-Pope and his Denver Nuggets teammates face the Phoenix Suns in the 2023 NBA Playoffs, at 8:00 PM ET on Sunday.
+Kentavious Caldwell-Pope will hope to make a difference for the Denver Nuggets at 10:00 PM on Tuesday versus the Phoenix Suns in the 2023 NBA Playoffs.

-In this piece we'll dive into Caldwell-Pope's stats and trends, helping you make good predictions on prop bets.
+Now let's dig into Caldwell-Pope's available prop bets, with a particular eye on stats and trends to help you make good picks.

 Kentavious Caldwell-Pope Prop Bets vs. the Suns